-The voluntary withdrawal date is November 19 (by which time you will have received your marks for the first two term tests).
+The voluntary withdrawal date is March 18 (by which time you will have received your marks for both term tests).

 Academic Dishonesty

 It is important that you understand what constitutes academic dishonesty and that you are familiar with the very serious consequences.
 Links to resources that describe academic dishonesty (including plagiarism, cheating, inappropriate collaboration and examination impersonation, as well as typical penalties) can be found at: